 On 10 March at 1411 hours a LOH from A/1-9 received heavy 51 Caliber fire crashed and exploded on a riverbank.
 The Browns were inserted at 1630 hours and recovered one body (the crew chief) and found two additional flight helmets.
 The ARVN Lieutenant in charge of the Browns was convinced that the pilot and observer were either killed or captured.
-I was the Squadron XO at this time and conducted the MIA
+I was the Squadron XO at this time and conducted the MIA investigation.
+As Ι interviewed the two Cobra pilots, both told me there was no way anyone could survive that crash.
+On 13 March at 1340 hours the Alpha Troop Operations NCO was shocked to receive a call Minh from General informing him that Warrant Office Houser (the LOH pilot, shot down on the 10th) was at his headquarters and would Alpha Troop care to pick him up?

-I reopened the investigation and interviewed WO Houser upon his return from the hospital.
-As he recalled what happened this incredible story came from his lips.
+I immediately reopened the investigation and interviewed WO Houser upon his return from the hospital.
+As he recalled what happened, this incredible story came from his lips.